|The University of Adelaide||Home | Faculties & Divisions | Search|

 Chartered Accountant [CA], The Institute of Chartered Accountants in Australia, 2010.

-Because of his previous experience [both as an accountant and as a researcher], and their importance to national economies, Chris has a particular interest in the management and international growth of SMEs and family businesses.
+Because of his previous experience [both as an accountant and as a researcher], and their importance to national economies, Chris has a particular interest in the management, governance, growht and performance of family-controlled enterprises and issues surrounding family business advising.

 Chris is currently on the editorial board of: